-In most of the crochet patterns that I write, I include some variation of these instructions: "weave in your ends," or "weave in your loose ends," or "weave in any remaining ends."
-It's important for every crochet enthusiast to know how to do this, so we'll start off with instructions for that first.
+Most crochet patterns include some variation of the instruction "weave in your ends," "weave in your loose ends," or "weave in any remaining ends."
+Every crochet enthusiast needs to know how to do this.

-So with that in mind, I'm also going to share with you all the techniques I know about for enabling you to avoid that task, or at least, minimizing the amount of loose-end-weaving that needs to be done.
-There are many things you can do to avoid having to deal with bunches of loose ends when you're finished crocheting a project.
-Some of them take a little pre-planning, but once you learn how to incorporate that into your crochet process, it speeds up the finishing noticeably on certain projects, particularly ones that have lots of color changes.
+There are also techniques for avoiding this task or minimizing the amount of loose-end-weaving that needs to be done.
+Some of them take a little pre-planning.
+Once you learn how to incorporate them into your crochet process, it speeds up the finishing noticeably on certain projects, particularly ones that have lots of color changes.

-To accomplish this task, you'll want to have a tapestry needle, a needle threader (optional,) and a finished project to work on.
-If you gather these things before watching the video, you can try finishing your project right along with the teacher.
+To accomplish this task, you'll want to have a tapestry needle, a needle threader (optional) and a finished project to work on.
+There are different ways to weave in ends, but they all begin with threading the loose end through a tapestry needle.

 This is a good technique to use with single crochet stitch, or with stitches that don't have a lot of open areas.
 The technique doesn't work as well with lacy stitches.
 This works best if you crochet tightly, and might not be a good technique for you to use if you crochet loosely.

-In this tutorial, intended to help you with striped crochet patterns, I demonstrate a method for carrying your yarn up the sides of your work.
+Carrying the yarn up the sides of your work can be done with striped crochet patterns.
 This technique saves you time by eliminating the need for weaving in an excessive amount of ends.
 Usually, when you use this method, you'll end up with only a few ends at the beginning and end to deal with.

-With many projects such as scarves, shawls and afghans, you can transform your loose ends into fringe that will finish off your project.
-This technique is particularly effective when used with colorful projects, striped projects and tapestry crochet projects.
+With many projects such as scarves, shawls, and afghans, you can transform your loose ends into a fringe that will finish off your project.
+This technique is particularly effective when used with colorful projects, striped projects, and tapestry crochet projects.